manish978973/IoT-driven-Smart-Inventory-management-using-SCION-protocol/README.md

 `Instead of command prompt, Putty has been used to connect with the Raspberry Pi and then to run and host the SCION [1] network from the Raspberry Pi [2].`

+### INTERFACING LOAD CELL, HX711 AMPLIFIER AND MFRC522 READER WITH PI

+The HX711 [5] weight amplifier is interfaced with the load cell [4] using it’s following connections
+• Excitation (E+) or VCC is red
+• Excitation (E-) or ground is black
+• Output (A+) is white
+• Output (A-) is green

+This load cell HX711 [5] integrated sensor unit is then interfaced with the Raspberry Pi serially as follows:
+• Vcc of HX711 to Pin 2 (5V)
+• GND to Pin 6 (GND)
+• DT to Pin 29 (GPIO 5)
+• SCK to Pin 31 (GPIO 6)

+This sensor unit comprising of load cell [4] and HX711 [5] amplifier needs to be tested and calibrated accordingly to ensure accurate weight readings after which real time weight data is acquired.
+Run the following command to calibrate the load cell after placing 2 objects of known weights.

+                                            `go run calibrate.go`

+When asked, put the first weight on the scale.
+Then when asked, put the second weight on the scale.
+It will print out the AdjustZero and AdjustScale values.
+These values are updated in the main code **weight_server_full_rv2.go**